December 26th is Thank You Note Day and Candy Cane Day.

 It consisted of auto and shipbuilding employees protesting against an unfair labor law.

-Mark Messier was suspended for 10 games for starting a fight with Jamie Macoun and breaking his cheekbone.
+1986 Mark Messier was suspended for ten games for starting a fight with Jamie Macoun and breaking his cheekbone.

-After taking the world of technology by a storm, the PC was named TIME’s Man of the Year.
+1982 After taking the world of technology by storm, the PC was named TIME’s Man of the Year.

-Horror film “The Exorcist” based on book and screenplay by William Peter Blatty premiered.
+1973 The horror film “The Exorcist,” based on book and screenplay by William Peter Blatty, premiered.

 It was the first horror film to be nominated for Best Picture.